How Do You Get a Gap Insurance Refund After Refinancing?

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 You got a vehicle that depreciates speedily.
 When you bought your car, truck, or SUV, your lender may have required you to purchase gap insurance, especially if you purchased a vehicle that depreciates more quickly than average.
-You made a small or no down payment.
+You made no down payment or a small one.
 You may have purchased gap insurance if you didn’t pay a down payment (or paid just a small one) and chose a long loan term.
 In this situation, there’s probably going to be a period of time when you could owe more on the vehicle than it’s currently worth.

 An Example of How Gap Insurance Works